HackYourFuture/JavaScript3/Week2/README.md

 ## 4. Fetch API

-Last week you learned about making API calls.
+Last week you learned about making HTTP Requests.
 You learned how to do this using the XHR object, which we can access through the browser's `window` object.

 Now as we've learned in the previous sections, JavaScript as a language evolves continually.
 But so do browsers!
 New features get added to increase the user experience and make life easier for developers.

 One of those features added to browsers is an upgraded version of the XHR object.
-It's called `fetch` and it's the modern way to make API calls.
+It's called `fetch` and it's the modern way to make HTTP Requests.
 It incorporates Promises, making it easier to handle your server responses.

 A `fetch` function is now provided in the global `window` scope in the browser.
 You can check it out by opening your developers tools and searching for `fetch`.
 Keep in mind that `fetch` only works on newer browser version.
 To figure out which browsers can use fetch, check [this](https://caniuse.com/#feat=fetch) out.